DEFRA/forms-prototype/app/data/research-rounds/feature-summary.md

 - "Conditions" label unclear without prompting
 - "Add or change conditions" unclear; "select" condition clear
 - Overall logic and clarity of conditional questions were well-understood
+- Quote: "If I was going to approach this in reality, say I've got this old PDF form in front of me, or I was asked to create a new form, what I would expect to be able or what I would do is first of all sketch out on paper or in Mural or Figma or whatever I would sketch out first how I would expect the pages to be and then I'd feel more comfortable using this form builder."
+[Round 2, May/June 2024]
 - Recommendation: Revise content for clarity and intuitive understanding
 - Recommendation: Clarify instructions on adding conditions